 someplace, we actually develop them from scratch in most cases.
 We put up labels as we finish them,

 and will hopefully eventually get around to the label in question.
-What you see here has taken three
+What you see here has taken five

-discographers plus numerous other contributors over ten years to put together just since we've been on
+discographers plus numerous other contributors over twenty years to put together.
+And that's just since

-the web, much less the decades of research on paper before that (we all have cabinets filled with
+we've been on the web, much less the decades of research on paper before that (we all have cabinets

 The discography section is primarily for albums only, and US-released albums at that.
 There are a few rare exceptions, and we will often talk